mellogeek/mellogeek/README.md

 - 👋 Hi, I’m @mellogeek
 - 👀 I’m interested in a smorgasboard of things from woodworking to travel, and expanding my knowledge in all digital areanas
-- 🌱 I’m currently learning hindi, italian, french, 'hacking', AWS, Azure, Python, Go, crypto
+- 🌱 I’m currently learning hindi, italian, french, 'hacking', AWS, Azure, Python, Go, 3d modeling and printing, and dipping toes into machine learning
 - 💞️ I’m looking to collaborate on nothing just yet
 - 📫 How to reach me.... not sure about that... is there a thing on here?